gp-repos/DockerCheatSheet/Info/docker-image.md

 -   `rm`: Remove one or more images.
 -   `save`: Save one or more images to a tar archive.
 -   `tag`: Create a tag that refers to an image.

+Each subcommand has its own set of options and parameters.
+You can use the `docker image <subcommand> --help` command to see the options and parameters for a specific subcommand.

 ### Here are a some examples of using the `docker image` command:

-List all images:
+List images:

     docker image ls

+Remove unused images:

+    docker image prune

 Pull an image from a registry:

     docker image pull ubuntu

+Push an image to a registry:

+    docker image push myimage

+Remove an image:

+    docker image rm myimage

+Save an image to a tar archive:

+    docker image save -o myimage.tar myimage

+Tag an image:

+    docker image tag myimage myimage:latest

-Build an image from a Dockerfile:
+Build an image from a Dockerfile located in the current directory and tag it as `myimage`:

-    docker image build -t my-image .
+    docker image build -t myimage .

+Show the history of an image:

+    docker image history myimage

+Import an image from a tar archive:

+    docker image import myimage.tar

 Display detailed information about an image:

-    docker image inspect my-image
+    docker image inspect myimage

-Save an image to a tar archive:

-    docker image save my-image > my-image.tar

 Load an image from a tar archive:

-    docker image load < my-image.tar
+    docker image load -i myimage.tar

-Remove an image:

-    docker image rm my-image

-Each subcommand has its own set of options and parameters.
-You can use the `docker image <subcommand> --help` command to see the options and parameters for a specific subcommand.